Smoky the Cowhorse: Film adaptations

 The novel has been adapted to the screen three times as Smoky, in 1933, 1946, and 1966.
 Will James himself appears in the 1933 film as a narrator.

 Other information

 Will James expressed surprise at winning the Newbery Medal for Smoky the Cowhorse, since the book was published for adults.
 An illustrated edition of Smoky the Cowhorse was issued in 1929.

 James loosely based the book on his first horse, Smoky, who was born in the Huff's cabin, near Val Marie, Saskatchewan, where James learned wrangling and lived for three years before moving to the United States.

 In the 1982 film Tex, lead character Tex McCormick refers to Smoky the Cowhorse as his favorite book.

-The 2005 Nobel Prize winner economist and professor Thomas Schelling said the most influential book he ever read was Smoky the Cowhorse.
+The 2005 Nobel Memorial Prize winner, economist and professor Thomas Schelling said the most influential book he ever read was Smoky the Cowhorse.
 “He’d say it was the first time he understood empathy for other human beings".